bishely/ConnectedFrame/README.md

 # Revamp

-Yeah I'm branching my own branch, what of it?
+Yeah I'm branching my own fork, what of it?

 I suspect some of the things I've broken are broken because I don't fully understand why and how the original project works the way it does.